 You can find out more about Pupil Premium Payments by clicking the link below.

 At St Edward's the Governors use this additional funding in a wide variety of ways and the ‘Pupil Premium strategy’ is designed to inform all stakeholders how we intend to spend our money.

-Please click on the link below which gives details of our Pupil Premium Strategy including our grant and how we allocate the funding for 2018 - 2019.
+Please click on the link below which gives details of our Pupil Premium Strategy including our grant and how we allocate the funding.

 Our Pupil Premium lead teacher is Mrs Cashmore and our Governor for Pupil Premium is Clare Orton.
 Both may be contacted via the school office.